1. STATUS OF THIS AGREEMENT

 - 4.3.1 it uses all reasonable care and skill in the creation of any Extracts; and

-- 4.3.2 persons to whom Extracts are made available, are made aware that Extracts may not be copied, redistributed or modified in anyway and the following wording shall appear immediately below each publication of an Extract "Source: The China Confidential Database, a service from The Financial Times Limited [Year].
-All Rights Reserved. "including a hyperlink to the The China Confidential Database website at data.ftconfidentialresearch.com.
+- 4.3.2 persons to whom Extracts are made available, are made aware that Extracts may not be copied, redistributed or modified in anyway and the following wording shall appear immediately below each publication of an Extract "Source: The FT Confidential Research Database, a service from The Financial Times Limited [Year].
+All Rights Reserved. "including a hyperlink to the The FT Confidential Research Database website at data.ftconfidentialresearch.com.

 - 4.4 No User or in the case of a Corporate User, the Client shall:

 - 4.4.1 Except as expressly permitted in this Agreement, copy, cut and paste, reproduce, broadcast, transmit, modify, adapt, translate, edit, abstract, create derivative works of, summarise, store, archive, aggregate, publicly display, redistribute, syndicate, share, license, sub-license, publish, sell,grant or purport to grant any rights in or otherwise make available any Extracts, Database or any part thereof or in any way commercially exploit any of same.
 In particular Users shall not forward the Database or any data or information obtained from the Database to any individual or other third party by email or otherwise (except as permitted by this Agreement) nor shall any User publish any such content on a website, intranet, extranet, email service or in any other electronic or hard copy product or service; or